 And, of course, we all know that Saul can be the center of certain troubles, with his very shady off-the-book dealings and the fingers he has in multiple illicit pies.

 You might not be surprised in finding that Saul Goodman’s name is derived from the saying ‘It’s all good, man’ – although it rarely is when you need to call Saul!

 Who is Saul Goodman?

-His full name is Robert John Odenkirk, his birthday is the 22nd of October 1962.
+His full name is Robert John Odenkirk, his birthday is October 22, 1962.